AtharSayed/Der-Kurator/README.md

 1. **Document retrieval from curated knowledge sources**, and
 2. **Large language model (LLM) generation grounded in that retrieval**

-This ensures responses are accurate and traceable to real documents, not fabricated by the model.:contentReference[oaicite:0]{index=0}
+This ensures responses are accurate and traceable to real documents, not fabricated by the model.

 ---